Ballwictb/Finanzapp/README.en.md

 ## 🚀 Live Demo

-You can try the application here (in French):
+You can try the application here (in english):
 🔗 [https://launch.finanzapp.es/](https://launch.finanzapp.es/?lang=en)

 ---